Coen brothers' unrealized projects: 62 Skidoo

 It was reported in 2004 that the Coen brothers were to make a Cold War-related comedy film project titled 62 Skidoo.
 Nicolas Cage was attached to the project.

+Untitled Spaghetti Western

+On the heels of the success of No Country for Old Men (2007), news broke that the Coen brothers were desperate to make a Spaghetti Western they'd written about the days of cowboys and Indians battling it out in the wild west of America.
+It was described as their "goriest" film to date, and was to feature scenes of primitive torture methods.
+"There's scalping and hanging... it's good," said Joel.
+"Indians torturing people with ants, cutting their eyelids off."
+Ethan added: "It's a proper Western, a real Western, set in the 1870s.
+It's got a scene that no one will ever forget because of one particular chicken."

 The Yiddish Policemen's Union

 In 2008, it was announced that the Coen brothers were to write and direct a film adaptation of Michael Chabon's novel The Yiddish Policemen's Union for Columbia Pictures.
 Scott Rudin, who collaborated with the brothers in No Country for Old Men (2007), was to have served as producer.
 When asked about the status of the project in 2015, Chabon confirmed: "Nothing.
 The Coen brothers wrote a draft of the script and then they seemed to move on.
 The rights have lapsed back to me."

 Old Fink

 In 2009, the Coens stated that they were interested in making a sequel to their film Barton Fink (1991) called Old Fink, which would take place in the 1960s, around the same time period as A Serious Man (2009).
 The Coens also stated they had talks with John Turturro in reprising his role as Fink, but that they were waiting "until he was actually old enough to play the part".